The University of Queensland

 Admission Criteria

 To be eligible for admission to a UQ program, you must satisfy all entry requirements.
-These requirements include subject prerequisites, entry score (ATAR/selection rank), and, for some programs, program specific requirements.
-The entry requirements for UQ programs are listed under the program pages on UQ’s Future Students website.
+These requirements include subject prerequisites, entry score (ATAR/selection rank/International Baccalaureate), and, for some programs, program specific requirements.
+The entry requirements for UQ programs are listed under the program pages on UQ’s Study website.

 If you have undertaken previous recognised higher education level study at bachelor level or higher this will be assigned a selection rank based on the level, duration and Grade Point Average (GPA) of the study.

-Once you have completed the equivalent of one full year of bachelor (or higher) level study, your selection rank will be based solely on this study (i.e. selection ranks from other qualifications are ignored).
+Once you have completed the equivalent of 2 full years of bachelor (or higher) level study, your selection rank will be based solely on this study (i.e. selection ranks from other qualifications are ignored).
 Where multiple attempts at tertiary study have been undertaken, UQ derives a selection rank from the total cumulative GPA of this study.
-When combining multiple attempts at tertiary study, if the cumulative duration totals less than one full year, the selection rank derived will only be used if it advantages you.
+When combining multiple attempts at tertiary study, if the cumulative duration totals less than 2 full years, the selection rank derived will only be used if it advantages you.

-For more information on the admissions process, refer to UQ’s Undergraduate, Non-Award and CSP Admissions Procedures and UQ’s Future Students website.
+For more information on the admissions process, see UQ’s Undergraduate, Doctor of Medicine, Non-Award and CSP Admissions Procedures and UQ’s Study website.

 For more assistance with calculating your selection rank, contact UQ Admissions.